Please use the information listed below when taking the General Session Online Training Test.

 "In the name of all coaches, we shall follow written and verbal instructions of Special Olympics officials at all times, have our athletes at the appropriate events and activities at the proper time and abide by the rules and policies, in the spirit of sportsmanship."

-- Year-round program of sports training & competition in 22 Olympic-type sports, not just a once-a-year track & field event.
+- Year-round program of sports training & competition in 21 Olympic-type sports and three emerging sports, not just a once-a-year track & field event.
 An athlete must train for a minimum of 8 weeks prior to competing.

 - For children & adults with intellectual disabilities.
 Athletes of all ability levels train & compete.